jfoclpf/cordova-import-npm/README.md

 ```

 The paths may be strings or arrays, though arrays are recommended as then it works in either unix or windows file systems.

-Use an array to copy more than one file for each package.
+Use an array of objects `{from:, to:}` to copy more than one file for each package.

 ## Example

 Imagine you wanted the latest jquery and bootsrap files on your `www/js/res/` and `www/css/res/` directories.
-Just run
+Just run:

 ```
-npm i cordova-import-npm
-npm i jquery bootstrap
+npm install jquery bootstrap
+npm install cordova-import-npm
+npx setup-cordova-import-npm
 ```

 And then edit your `npmFilesToImport.json` with this info: